-We can get the flavor without all the work and accouterments needed to stuff it into casings.
+We can get the flavor without all the work, and utensils needed to stuff it into casings.
 I am happy with the results, and while this will not work for all the recipes in which we use longaniza, it may work for others.
 You can also double or triple the ingredients to make great quantities and freeze them for later use.

-How to Make Homemade Longaniza - Best Recipes
+How to Make Longaniza - Easiest Homemade Recipe

 For the longaniza sausage

-- Place all the ingredients for the sausage in the food processor.
+- Place all the ingredients for the sausage (pork chop, salt, agrio de naranja, oregano, pepper, and garlic) in the food processor.
 Pulse until meat is minced.
 Divide into quarters and shape into sausages about 1" [2.5 cm] in diameter.

 - Place the sausage in a container with a tight-fitting lid and let it rest overnight in the fridge.If you want to preserve it for longer, freeze individually wrapped in wax paper or parchment paper.

 - This homemade longaniza is best used for frying or guisadas.
 See recipes further above.